Aidan-B-Kennedy/Data-Science-Portfolio/README.md

 # Data Science Portfolio
 This repository displays a portfolio of data science and analytics projects I've completed for demosntration and instructional purposes.
 Presented in the form of Jupyter Notebooks.

-_Data used in the projects (accessed under data directory) is for demonstration purposes only._
+_Data used in the projects is for demonstration purposes only._

 ## Contents
 - ### Machine Learning